AndreaCrotti/pyconuk2012_slides/zeromq/zeromq.rst

  ZeroMQ from scratch
 =====================

-.. motivation: we want to be able to exploit parallelism, using
-.. message-passing instead of threads.

 ..
 As a premise I'm not really a ZeroMQ expert, I only started to use
 .. it a few months ago.
 I decided to give a talk about it because in
 .. the past I saw a couple of talks and still didn't get what it was